 Building Intelligent Conversational Virtual Assistants

 Virtual Assistants are not smart by default.
 They are designed to show some level of artificial intelligence by leveraging technologies such as machine learning, big data, natural language processing, etc. However, a Virtual Assistant is only intelligent when it can understand user needs, perspectives or context, and responds according to the user’s mood or emotion.
 This is only achievable through training and interaction with users, over a period of time.
-Here are a few suggestions that may help you increase your VA’s level of intelligence:
+Below are a few suggestions that may help you increase your VA’s level of intelligence.

 Build a Rich Collection of Intents and Entities

-The key for a Conversational Virtual Assistant to understand humans is its ability to identify human intentions (Intents), extract relevant information IEntities) from utterances and map the relevant action/task against those utterances (Dialog Task execution).
+The key for a Conversational Virtual Assistant to understand humans is its ability to identify human intentions (Intents), extract relevant information Entities) from utterances and map the relevant action/task against those utterances (Dialog Task execution).
 This is achievable using Natural Language Processing (NLP), which you can train according to your organization’s needs.